alp78/gfetchseq/README.rst

-input a gatk_interval file (.interval), a valid genome code ("hg19", "hg38"..), your Galaxy API key, a flag to instruct the program to convert DNA alphabet to lowercase (yes/no), and another flag to clean your Galaxy history after completion (yes/no).
+input a gatk_interval file (.interval), a valid genome code ("hg19", "hg38"..), your Galaxy API key, a flag to instruct the program to convert DNA alphabet to lowercase (yes/no), and another flag to remove files from Galaxy (yes/no).

 The output will be a friendly formatted fasta, with record id [genName_genStart-genEndStrand], and DNA alphabet converted to lower case if the flag was "yes".